 The Law Commission proposals include built-in, pre-conception safeguards to protect the interests of all parties to a surrogacy arrangement, including matching them through a regulated surrogacy organisation or licensed clinic, medical checks and enhanced criminal records check of the surrogate, her spouse or partner and the intended parents.

 What financial provision can the surrogate expect during the pregnancy and afterwards?

 Whilst it is not illegal for intended parents to pay a UK surrogate more than their "reasonable expenses", as detailed above one of the criteria for obtaining a Parental Order is that the intended parents should not pay the surrogate in excess of their "reasonable expenses" and the Court is required to authorise any payments which are in excess this.

-For any further advice in respect to applications for Parental Orders, domestic or international surrogacy arrangements or alternative parenting arrangements please contact Emma Willing or Sarah Infante.
+For any further advice in respect to applications for Parental Orders, domestic or international surrogacy arrangements or alternative parenting arrangements please contact Emma Willing.